Every day of every week, of every year, American military forces are working and deployed abroad.

 We are honored to have done the same.
 Our new R.E.D.
 Friday shirt captures the Overcome Mindset of Jason Redman in his mission to honor his fellow veterans still standing in harm’s way.

-Every quarter, 20% of the proceeds from every R.E.D.
+Every year 20% of the proceeds from every R.E.D.
 Friday sale will go to a selected veterans non-profit organization.

 - 2021 proceeds will go to Headstrong, a veterans non-profit focused on healing the invisible wounds of war.